roboticsoutreach/kb/docs/society/committee.md

 ## Treasurer

-The Treasurer shall oversee the financing of the Group, set the Group’s budget, oversee the acquisition of sponsorship for the Group and maintain the accounts of the Group.
+The Treasurer shall oversee the financing of the Group, set the Group's budget, oversee the acquisition of sponsorship for the Group and maintain the accounts of the Group.

-## Marketing Director
+## Marketing Officer

-The Marketing Director shall oversee the organisation of small outreach activities, the design, production, and distribution of promotional materials, promotion to prospective members, potential sponsors, and manage the society’s online presence.
+The Marketing Officer shall oversee the design, production, and distribution of promotional materials, promotion to prospective members, and manage the society’s online presence.

 ## Summer School Lead